DLPerf/DLPerf.github.io/index.md

 - RQ1 Symptom: what are the symptoms of PPs?
 - RQ2 Root Cause: what are the root causes of PPs?
 - RQ3 Stage: what are the stages of introducing and exposing PPs?
-- RQ4 Assessment:how is the capability of existing performance analysis approaches in tackling PPs?
+- RQ4 Assessment: how is the capability of existing performance analysis approaches in tackling PPs?

-All **empirical study data** is available [here](https://github.com/DLPerf/DLPerf.github.io/blob/main/empirical_study).
+All 224 PPs with labelled symptoms, root causes and stages is available [here](https://github.com/DLPerf/DLPerf.github.io/blob/main/empirical_study/empirical_study.csv).

-### Keywords Set
+### Keyword Set
 Following the procedure presented in the paper, we derived a keyword set that contains 11 1-gram and 13 2-gram keywords to obtain candidate PP posts.
 Every post that contains at least one of them will be considered a potential PP post, and should be manually checked later.
-Words in posts should be stemmed with nltk.stem.PorterStemmer firstly, and then matched with the keywords set.
+Words in posts should be stemmed with nltk.stem.PorterStemmer firstly, and then matched with the keyword set.

-Difference between this keywords set and those used in previous empirical studies about performance problems:
+Difference between this keyword set and those used in previous empirical studies on performance problems in traditional software systems:
-1. This keywords set contains 2-gram keywords, which were derived to imrpove the matching accuracy.
+1. This keyword set contains 2-gram keywords, which were derived to imrpove the matching accuracy.
 2. There are some deep learning specific keywords, such as "gpu util" and "gpu ram".

-The **full keywords list**: hangs, slowli, slower, slowest, faster, fastest, speed, oom, throughput, effici, overhead, gpu util, extrem slow, take longer, run, slow, very slow, cpu ram, gpu ram, memori leak, cpu time, per second, slowi tri, take long, perform issu.
+The **full keyword list**: hangs, slowli, slower, slowest, faster, fastest, speed, oom, throughput, effici, overhead, gpu util, extrem slow, take longer, run, slow, very slow, cpu ram, gpu ram, memori leak, cpu time, per second, slowi tri, take long, perform issu.

 ### Codebook
 The actionable code of the final taxonomies for symptoms, root causes and stages is presented below.
 A more readable excel version is available [here](https://github.com/DLPerf/DLPerf.github.io/blob/main/empirical_study/codebook.xlsx).